datacarpentry/python-ecology-lesson/_episodes/05-merging-data.md

 `axis=1` will stack the columns in the second DataFrame to the RIGHT of the first DataFrame.
 To stack the data vertically, we need to make sure we have the same columns and associated column format in both datasets.
-When we stack horizonally, we want to make sure what we are doing makes sense (ie the data are related in some way).
+When we stack horizontally, we want to make sure what we are doing makes sense (i.e. the data are related in some way).

 ~~~